ErinBecker/digital-humanities-phylogenetics/resources/resource-list.md

 ## Guilherme D. Marmerola e.a.
 On the Reconstruction of Text Phylogeny Trees: Evaluation and Analysis of Textual Relationships
 http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0167822

+Using a variety of computational methods to build a phylogenetic tree of near-duplicate documents.
+Three different methods for calculating dissimilarity and three different approaches to building the phylogenetic tree, comparing the performance of each.
+Dissimilarity measures include 'edit distance', 'Normalized Compression Distance' (based on the size of compressed files), and vector distance, based on tf-idf weighing.
+The three approaches to building the phylogenetic tree include 'minimum cost heuristic' and two supervised machine-learning algoritms to classify documents as 'original' or 'reused' : 'Support Vector Machines' and 'Rondom Forrest.'

+The framework developed here may not be directly applicable to Sumerian texts, but it contains a wealth of ideas and potential approaches.

 # People to follow up with
 @acerbialberto
 @ryancordell